facelessuser/Rummage/docs/src/markdown/preferences.md

     The check is only a check for new versions and doesn't perform an upgrade.
 Rummage must be upgraded via `pip` from command line.

-    //// info | Update Issues: Python 3.6+ on macOS
+    > [!info] Update Issues: Python 3.6+ on macOS
-    There is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates required to properly check URLs.
+    > There is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates
+    > required to properly check URLs.
 The details are actually documented here: https://bugs.python.org/issue28150#msg276516.
+    >

-    It is possible that a given installation method resolves this automatically, but if not, the following steps should help.
-Assuming that Python 3.6+ was installed using the macOS installer from Python.org, you just need to navigate to `/Applications/Python 3.6/Install Certificates.command` and double click the command.
-The script will use `pip` to install `certifi` and creates a symlink in the OpenSSL directory to `certifi`'s installed bundle location.
-If you are using something like macports, then you'll probably have to research to find out how to do the same thing.
+    > It is possible that a given installation method resolves this automatically, but if not, the following steps
+    > should help.
+Assuming that Python 3.6+ was installed using the macOS installer from Python.org, you just need to
+    > navigate to `/Applications/Python 3.6/Install Certificates.command` and double click the command.
+The script
+    > will use `pip` to install `certifi` and creates a symlink in the OpenSSL directory to `certifi`'s installed
+    > bundle location.
+If you are using something like macports, then you'll probably have to research to find out how
-    ////
+    > to do the same thing.

 International Time